phretaddin/schemapack/README.md

 <script type="text/javascript" src="schemapack.min.js"></script>
 ```

 This will attach it to the window object.
 In your JavaScript files, the variable will available as `schemapack`.
 This built file only needs to be used on the client, as the `node` server already includes the prerequisite `Buffer`.
-The server should just use `schemapack.js`.
+The server should use the unbundled version.

 ## API